Please click on a question below to view the answer.

-Students participating on Skidmore Programs, International Approved Programs, the Skidmore-Spelman Exchange, the Washington Semester Program, and the Semester in Environmental Science (SES) will be billed by Skidmore for the Skidmore comprehensive fee.
+Students participating on Skidmore Programs and International or Domestic Approved Programs will be billed by Skidmore for the Skidmore comprehensive fee.
 The comprehensive fee includes the current rates for Skidmore tuition, room at the on campus apartment rate, and board (if applicable).
 In return, Skidmore will manage payment to the program provider, as the program provider will bill Skidmore/OCSE directly.
 Skidmore will pay the provider for tuition and mandatory academic fees, room, board (if applicable), and mandatory medical insurance.
 Students are responsible for any refundable deposits payable to the program provider, transportation costs to and from the program, passport and visa fees, and personal expenses.
 NOTE: Some programs do not include meals in their fees or they include partial meal plans.
 If this is the case, Skidmore will not bill you for board or will bill for partial board only, and you will be responsible for your meals.

-You can use all financial aid for off-campus study for up to two semesters.
+You can use most financial aid for off-campus study for up to two semesters.

-You may use all financial aid on all off-campus programs.
+You may use most financial aid on all semester off-campus programs.
 If you receive aid, you should speak with a Financial Aid representative to review possible aid changes based on increased expenses.